Masters and beyond with the SCU

 We get introductions happening straight away… ‘Tell us about yourself’, I will say to each person, ‘just some snippets about you, where you are from and why you are here’.
 It’s then that it starts, each person around the room expressing their passion for communicating, that they love their subject (whatever that might be – we don’t only accept only science-based students on our programme), but that they think their real strengths lie in engaging around it.
 And one after another, any fearfulness will turn to smiles.
 A realisation takes hold that they have found a place where everyone shares their interest in communicating and that this will be their home for the coming weeks, months or years.

 On the first day, we distribute module guides and assessment information, talk about the various disciplines that influence science communication, and outline the expected level of reading.
 It will become clear that no student can learn all that there is to know about science communication in the first days or weeks of teaching and that much, much more is to come.
 As one door has closed on their undergraduate studies, the possibilities at Masters level can seem endless.
 It can be overwhelming, but as with the start of any new project the possibilities are exciting.

 If you are interested in finding out more about the UWE Bristol Science Communication Masters or Postgraduate Certificate, please go to our website.

-Posted on December 10, 2015, in Science Communication Unit, Students at SCU and tagged Clare Wilkinson, Masters, Science Communication Unit, SCU, students, UWE Bristol.
+Posted on December 10, 2015, in Faculty of Health and Applied Sciences, MSc Science Communication, PgCert Practical Science Communication, Science Communication Unit and tagged Clare Wilkinson, SCU, Students, UWE Bristol.
 Bookmark the permalink.
 Leave a comment.